-13. Savour flavours spanning the globe at London Bridge restaurants, cafes and food shops; from Portuguese fare at Londrino and Mexican dining at Santo Remedio, to mouthwatering BBQ fare at The Coal Shed, smoked meats at Texas Joe’s, and South African biltong (beef jerky) at The Savanna delicatessen.
+- Savour flavours spanning the globe at London Bridge restaurants, cafes and food shops; from Portuguese fare at Londrino and Mexican dining at Santo Remedio, to mouthwatering BBQ fare at The Coal Shed, smoked meats at Texas Joe’s, and South African biltong (beef jerky) at The Savanna delicatessen.

-14. Sample the atmosphere of a proper London pub at The Horniman at Hays, within Hay’s Galleria, a former wharf that now houses shops and restaurants.
-Alternatively, The Bridge Lounge on nearby Tooley Street boasts real ales and a traditional horseshoe bar.
+- Sample the atmosphere of a proper London pub at The Horniman at Hays, within Hay’s Galleria, a former wharf that now houses shops and restaurants.
+Alternatively, Two Bridges on nearby Tooley Street boasts real ales and a traditional horseshoe bar.

-16. Meander along Bermondsey Street, home to trendy coffee shops, restaurants and gastro pubs.
-Jose serves up Spanish dishes, while intimate French restaurant Casse-Croute is perfect for a romantic meal.
+- Meander along Bermondsey Street, home to trendy coffee shops, restaurants and gastro pubs.
+Jose serves up Spanish dishes, while intimate French restaurant Casse-Croûte is the perfect place for a romantic meal.

 Quirky London Bridge attractions

-18. Get ahead of the trend as you glimpse cutting-edge designs at the Fashion and Textile Museum.
-Learn more about fashion magazine Harper’s Bazaar in a special exhibition marking the publication’s 150th anniversary, until 20 January,
+- Get ahead of the trend as you glimpse cutting-edge designs at the Fashion and Textile Museum.
+Learn more about fashion magazine Harper’s Bazaar in a special exhibition marking the publication’s 150th anniversary.
+Until 20 Jan

-19. Gain an insight into gruesome 19th-century surgery and herbal medicines at the Old Operating Theatre, Museum and Herb Garret or visit Science Gallery London which holds free exhibitions, events, performances, live experiments, open discussions and festivals, all with science at their core.
+- Gain an insight into gruesome 19th-century surgery and herbal medicines at the Old Operating Theatre, Museum and Herb Garret or visit Science Gallery London which holds free exhibitions, events, performances, live experiments, open discussions and festivals, all with science at their core.

 London Bridge arts and culture